project-origin/wallet/README.md

 # Project Origin - Wallet

 OpenSource project to create a Wallet to hold Granular Certificates in the registries.

-## Patlet
+## Pat-Let

 In the Project-Origin implementation, a Granular Certificate (GC) and its Slices can never leave a registry (they have their lifecycle in one single registry).
 Since owners would want the ability to collect and store their ownership of all GC slices in one place, the concept of them **having a wallet to hold their ownership across registries** make sence.

 ## Problem